Project-MONAI/tutorials/federated_learning/openfl/openfl_mednist_2d_registration/README.md

 git clone https://github.com/Project-MONAI/tutorials.git
 cd tutorials/federated_learning/openfl/openfl_mednist_2d_registration/
 ```
-Then follow the steps to set up federation and run your experiment.
+Then follow the steps to set up federation and run your experiment using virtual environment.
+Or, follow [run_docker.md](run_docker.md) to run using Docker container.

 ### Virtual Environment

 We will use several `Python3.8` virtual environments  with `openfl`, `monai` and other packages.